-- Make sure that the box next to Delete the Driver Software for This Device should not be checked.
+- Ensure that the box next to Delete the Driver Software for This Device should not be checked.
 This will enable the Operating System to automatically reinstall the driver on your system when you restart your computer.

 - Click on the Uninstall button in the dialog box.

 This will likely get your mouse driver installed back.
-If the new driver is not installed or installed but not working properly, follow the steps below.
+If the new driver is not installed or installed but not working correctly, follow the steps below.

 2] Install from OEM Website

 The above method should have installed the OEM driver.
-However, if the new driver is not installed or installed but not working properly, you can do the following.
+However, if the new driver is not installed or installed but not working correctly, you can do the following.

-Look at your mouse or the box of the mouse to figure out the OEMs name.
+Look at your mouse or the mouse box to determine the OEMs name.
 Then get the OEM website, and locate the product.
-Along with the information about the product, OEMs also list down the drivers.
+Along with the information about the product, OEMs also list the drivers.

 You can also follow our guide on taking a backup of the currently installed driver if you need it again.